-Using a gentle detergent free of enzymes, phosphates and chlorine can also help keep that soft flannel shirt feeling you love so much.
+You should avoid washing your flannel shirts in hot water instead of a warm or cold setting on your washing machine.
+Just like opting for a permanent press or a gentle cycle, sticking to warm or cool water rather than hot water will ensure that your flannel remains bright and soft all fall or winter long.
+When thinking about the water temperature, you should also consider the detergent you're using.
+Using a gentle detergent free of enzymes, phosphates, and chlorine can also help keep that soft flannel shirt feeling you love so much.
 Also, resist the urge to use a liquid fabric softener.
 These create a type of film on the fabric that clogs the fibers and cause them to stiffen over time.
-Instead try adding a ½-1 cup of vinegar during the rinse cycle to help remove soap residue without damaging the flannel.
+Instead, try adding a ½-1 cup of vinegar during the rinse cycle to help remove soap residue without damaging the flannel.

-When ironing flannel the most important first step is to read the care instructions and make sure the garment allows for ironing.
+When ironing flannel, the most important first step is to read the care instructions and make sure the garment allows for ironing.
 The tag should also tell you what setting you should iron at and if steam can be used.
-Typically wool flannels require a wool setting and a cotton flannel is best ironed on the cotton setting.
-(If in doubt start with a low heat setting and slowly increase as needed until the wrinkles are gone.)
+Typically wool flannels require a wool setting, and cotton flannel is best ironed on the cotton setting.
+If you're ever in doubt, start with a low heat setting and slowly increase as needed until the wrinkles are gone.

 Once your iron is warmed up you have a couple of options.
 First, you could use a pressing cloth between the iron and the flannel shirt to prevent getting that shininess from ironing too long or too hot.
 Or you could simply turn the shirt inside out and iron on the wrong side, thus protecting that soft, raised finish on the front.

 Spray a little moisture from the iron onto the fabric and move the iron slightly every second or two to keep the fabric from overheating.
 Wool flannel must be damp when ironed to avoid scorching, and all flannel shirts should be inspected after one or two passes to see if they have been ironed smooth.
-Basically, don't get invested in TV when ironing flannel or else risk overheating the fabric, scorching the wool flannel or giving it a shiny, flat look.
+Basically, don't get too lost in that new TV series you're obsessed with when ironing flannel since this might cause you to risk overheating the fabric (yes, we've all been there!).